 Spreadsheet software, like Excel, helps users to perform calculations on cell values by using mathematical formulas for adding, subtracting, multiplying and dividing numbers.
 This allows users to create models where the cell values can be changed while the calculation formulas and functions stay the same.
 Spreadsheets programs therefore make it easy to create models for calculations to study the result from changes to some of the values in the cells.

-With time, more complex functions have been introduced to allow more complex calculations, such as performing calculations on values in larger cell areas, and to perform actions on text values, or to make calculations conditional, based on certain criteria, as well as numerous other computational features.
+With time, many additional functions have been introduced to allow for complex calculations, such as working on a set of values in several cells, and to perform actions other than pure calculations, such as manipulating text values, or to make calculations conditional, based on certain criteria, as well as numerous other computational features.

 Excel has also added features and tools such as searching, sorting and filtering rows of data, tools for creating charts and diagrams, features for importing data from various sources such as other Excel files, text files and databases, in addition to more decorative measures such as colours, fonts and shapes for illustrations.